 by Mike Ratliff

-Do nothing from rivalry or conceit, but in humility count others more significant than yourselves.
-Let each of you look not only to his own interests, but also to the interests of others.
-Have this mind among yourselves, which is yours in Christ Jesus, who, though he was in the form of God, did not count equality with God a thing to be grasped, but made himself nothing, taking the form of a servant, being born in the likeness of men.
-And being found in human form, he humbled himself by becoming obedient to the point of death, even death on a cross.
-Therefore God has highly exalted him and bestowed on him the name that is above every name, so that at the name of Jesus every knee should bow, in heaven and on earth and under the earth, and every tongue confess that Jesus Christ is Lord, to the glory of God the Father.
-Therefore, my beloved, as you have always obeyed, so now, not only as in my presence but much more in my absence, work out your own salvation with fear and trembling, for it is God who works in you, both to will and to work for his good pleasure.
-(Philippians 2:3-13 ESV)
+3 Do nothing from selfishness or empty conceit, but with humility of mind regard one another as more important than yourselves; 4 do not merely look out for your own personal interests, but also for the interests of others.
+5 Have this attitude in yourselves which was also in Christ Jesus, 6 who, although He existed in the form of God, did not regard equality with God a thing to be grasped, 7 but emptied Himself, taking the form of a bond-servant, and being made in the likeness of men.
+8 Being found in appearance as a man, He humbled Himself by becoming obedient to the point of death, even death on a cross.
+9 For this reason also, God highly exalted Him, and bestowed on Him the name which is above every name, 10 so that at the name of Jesus every knee will bow, of those who are in heaven and on earth and under the earth, 11 and that every tongue will confess that Jesus Christ is Lord, to the glory of God the Father.

-Several years ago, about 18 months after I was saved, I heard a wonderful lesson at a men’s retreat on Matthew 5:1-12.
+Back in the mid-1980’s, about 18 months after God saved me, I heard a wonderful lesson at a men’s retreat on Matthew 5:1-12.
 My Bible knowledge at that time was spotty.
 I had heard of The Beatitudes, but really hadn’t studied them.
 I had actually heard others teach that these statements are not possible for Christians until Jesus comes in His glory.
 I also heard that this is what Christians will be like during the Millennium.
 Both of these teachings came out of another teaching that said that there were two types of Christians, Disciples and Carnal Christians.
 At that time, being such a new believer, I thought that was Biblical.
-I look back on that period of time now and can see clearly why God moved me away from that church and denomination.
+I look back on that period of time now and can see clearly why God moved me away from that church.

 Jesus said something very different about who were His and who weren’t.

-Now great crowds accompanied him, and he turned and said to them, “If anyone comes to me and does not hate his own father and mother and wife and children and brothers and sisters, yes, and even his own life, he cannot be my disciple.
-Whoever does not bear his own cross and come after me cannot be my disciple.
-For which of you, desiring to build a tower, does not first sit down and count the cost, whether he has enough to complete it?
-Otherwise, when he has laid a foundation and is not able to finish, all who see it begin to mock him, saying, ‘This man began to build and was not able to finish.’
-Or what king, going out to encounter another king in war, will not sit down first and deliberate whether he is able with ten thousand to meet him who comes against him with twenty thousand?
-And if not, while the other is yet a great way off, he sends a delegation and asks for terms of peace.
-So therefore, any one of you who does not renounce all that he has cannot be my disciple.
-“Salt is good, but if salt has lost its taste, how shall its saltiness be restored?
-It is of no use either for the soil or for the manure pile.
-It is thrown away.
-He who has ears to hear, let him hear.”
-(Luke 14:25-35 ESV)
+25 Now large crowds were going along with Him; and He turned and said to them, 26 “If anyone comes to Me, and does not hate his own father and mother and wife and children and brothers and sisters, yes, and even his own life, he cannot be My disciple.
+27 Whoever does not carry his own cross and come after Me cannot be My disciple.
+28 For which one of you, when he wants to build a tower, does not first sit down and calculate the cost to see if he has enough to complete it?
+29 Otherwise, when he has laid a foundation and is not able to finish, all who observe it begin to ridicule him, 30 saying, ‘This man began to build and was not able to finish.’
+31 Or what king, when he sets out to meet another king in battle, will not first sit down and consider whether he is strong enough with ten thousand men to encounter the one coming against him with twenty thousand?
+32 Or else, while the other is still far away, he sends a delegation and asks for terms of peace.
+33 So then, none of you can be My disciple who does not give up all his own possessions.

 Who is Jesus’ disciple?
 Can anyone be His disciple who refuses to do battle with sin?
 Can anyone be His disciple who loves the world more than Him?
 How about those who focus all of their religiosity on self?
 Jesus’ statement is clear.
 His disciples die to self and follow Him on the way of the cross.
 Early in His ministry, Jesus preached an incredible sermon we call the Sermon on the Mount.
 The first part of that sermon is The Beatitudes.